Advertiser Disclosure

 Southwest is raising the cost to purchase one of these Upgraded Boarding positions to between $30 and $80, a significant increase over previous amounts.
 This means that you’ll pay double on short routes, such as Boston (BOS) to Baltimore (BWI), and even more for long routes, such as Baltimore (BWI) to Los Angeles (LAX).

-If you’re interested in complimentary Upgraded Boarding passes, consider the Southwest Rapid Rewards® Priority Credit Card or the Southwest® Rapid Rewards® Performance Business Credit Card as both offer 4 Upgraded Boarding certificates per year as a card benefit.
+If you’re interested in complimentary Upgraded Boarding passes, consider the Southwest Rapid Rewards® Priority Credit Card or the Southwest® Rapid Rewards® Performance Business Credit Card as both offer 4 Upgraded Boarding certificates as a card benefit — keep in mind this benefit expires on December 31, 2025.

 Final Thoughts